ga4gh/ga4gh-server/README.txt

 * (On MacOS X, make sure the LDFLAGS and CFLAGS environment variables are set to include the lib and include directories for the Berkeley DB install of your choice.
-  The wormtable help page cited above provides more detailed instructions, or see the `Appendix`_ to this README for an example install on that platform.)
+  The wormtable help page cited above provides more detailed instructions, or see the `System specific install examples`_ section for an example install on that platform.)

 * Create a python sandbox directory using virtualenv, preferably *not* inside the ga4gh server directory.
 For an good introduction